 Results can also be reported via telephone by calling 119 (free from mobiles and landlines).
 Lines are open every day, 7am to 11pm.

 It is important to keep a note of test results and share positive results with school, by phoning the school absence line on 01254 505700 (and select Option 1) and emailing a screenshot of your test result to firstname.lastname@example.org

-Remote learning will take place using Google Classroom, if a student does not have the equipment to access Google Classroom please contact their Pastoral Manager, who will endeavour to provide equipment from school.
+If a student decides to isolate, remote learning will take place using Google Classroom.
+If a student does not have the equipment to access Google Classroom please contact their Pastoral Manager, who will endeavour to provide equipment from school.

 Expectations for Remote Learning

-A comprehensive guide to Remote Learning and associated policies can be found on our website.
+A comprehensive guide to Remote Learning and associated policies can be found HERE